quest-crusaders/PiZeroScreen/README.md

 The post data is a Json with 3 named elements:
 - id: an identifier String read from the config used to handle multiple instances posting to one Server
-- message: The Message of the Day String as set in the Admin-Controllpanel
+- message: The Message of the Day String as set in the Admin-Control-panel
 - data: a String containing the complete Timetable in CSV formating

-The Config-Block can set the URL at witch to post, aswell as the id-String to pass.
+The Config-Block can set the URL at witch to post, as well as the id-String to pass.
 ```
 [post_api]
 id = test